Statement of Purpose

 Section 2: Aims and Objectives

-2.1 Aims of Dermaskin Clinic
+2.1 Aims of Dermaskin Dental Clinic

-2.1.1 Dermaskin Clinic Cardiff consists of a dedicated and professional management team comprising of a medical GP and Dentist.
+2.1.1 Dermaskin Dental Clinic consists of a dedicated and professional management team comprising of a medical GP and Dentist.
 We strive to be acknowledged by our clients, suppliers and regulators as the leader in our sector.
 This will be achieved by ensuring that we recruit and train highly professional staff.

 2.1.2 We aim to provide service of consistently good quality for all patients.